yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 The second construct of *consent* encompasses *voluntariness*, *competence*, and *agreement*. *Voluntariness* simply means to ensure that the action was not coerced or manipulated.
 For e.g., the decision to accept or reject disclosure will affect essential usage. *Competence* refers to the mental and physical capabilities needed to give consent.
 For e.g., web applications meant for children will need to be mindful of this component.
 Finally, *agreement* refers to a clear opportunity to accept or decline participation.
 For e.g., in this context, the ability accept or reject must be visible and accessbile and not obscured in layers.

+Now that we have reasoned about the idea of informed consent in our context, we need to think who are stakeholders that will be affected by this requirement.
+Considering different stakeholders is a part of the value investigation process.
+Suppose we identify the following stakeholders -- site users, site owners, advertisers, and regulators.
+This list is by no means comprehensive.
+The more diverse stakeholders you can think of the wholistic your requirements will be.
+Of course they also have to be realistic.

 Once we have completed the emprical and value investigation of informed consent, we can think about how to implement it given our technical constraints.
 This is where we translate our observations into user stories and conditions of satisfaction (see Examples section).
 Before we see how to do this let's take a detour and understand the structural constraints of defining user stories and conditions of satisfactions.

 # User Stories and Conditions of Satisfaction

-A user story is an informal, general explanation of a software feature written from the perspective of the **end user or customer**.
+A user story is an informal, general explanation of a software feature written from the perspective of the identified **stakeholders**.
 A user story is always of the following form:

-As a <code>&lt;role&gt;</code> I can <code>&lt;perform action&gt;</code> so that I can <code>&lt;receive benefit&gt;</code>
+As a <code>&lt;staekholder&gt;</code> I can <code>&lt;perform action&gt;</code> so that I can <code>&lt;receive benefit&gt;</code>

-User stories represent something the user/customer might want.
-There will be many ways to give the user/customer the benefit that they want.
+User stories represent something the stakeholder might want.
+There will be many ways to give them the benefit that they want.

 We need to refine these in order to determine what to build.
 We call these refinements “conditions of satisfaction” (COS)

-A COS should be a specific capability or behavior that the user expects, in the user’s terms.
-It should be visible to and verifiable by the user.
+A COS should be a specific capability or behavior that the stakeholder expects, in the stakeholder’s terms.
+It should be visible to and verifiable by the stakeholder.

 The COS is a guide to the implementation team.
 It should be specific enough so that the implementation team has a clear idea of what they are building.
 There still may be many ways to implement a COS.
 For example, a COS probably would not specify any of the graphic or layout details; these would likely be left to the implementation team.